qgis/QGIS-Documentation/source/docs/user_manual/working_with_mesh/mesh_properties.rst

 Mesh properties
 ===============

-A mesh is an unstructured grid usually with temporal and other component .
+A mesh is an unstructured grid usually with temporal and other components.
 The spatial component contains a collection of vertices, edges and faces in 2D or 3D space:

 * vertices - XY(Z) points (in the layer's coordinate reference system)